graphcore/examples/applications/popart/bert/README.md

 # Graphcore benchmarks: BERT training

-This readme dscribes how to run BERT models for NLP pre-training and training on IPUs.
+This readme describes how to run BERT models for NLP pre-training and training on IPUs.

 ## Overview

 BERT (Bidirectional Encoder Representations for Transformers) is a deep learning model implemented in ONNX that is used for NLP.
 It requires pre-training with unsupervised learning on a large dataset such as Wikipedia.
 It is then trained on more specific tasks for fine tuning - Graphcore uses SQuAD (Stanford Question Answering Dataset), a Q&A dataset, for training BERT on IPUs.

 There are two BERT models: